Plumsail/actions/source/flow/how-tos/sharepoint/create-copy-move-remove-folders-cross-site.rst

 *‘SharePoint Site URL‘* as :code:`"https://contoso.sharepoint.com/sites/firstSubSite"` - The URL of the site for the source folder.

-.. hint:: You can put your URLs into variables in Microsoft Flow.
+.. hint:: You can put your URLs into variables in Power Automate (Microsoft Flow).
 Then put those variables into actions.